Dan Llywelyn Hall

-Dan Llywelyn Hall (born 1980) is an artist who grew up in Barry, South Wales.
+Dan Llywelyn Hall (born 1980) is a Welsh artist. who grew up in Barry, South Wales.
 Known for his landscapes and portrait paintings, Hall has exhibited throughout the UK in public galleries such as the National Portrait Gallery with his portrait The Last Tommy.
-In 2013 he was commissioned by the WRU to paint a portrait of Queen Elizabeth II becoming the 133rd artist to sit portray her.
+In 2013 he was commissioned by the WRU to paint a portrait of Queen Elizabeth II, becoming the 133rd artist to sit portray her.

+Early life and education

+Dan Llywelyn Hall was born in 1980 and grew up in Barry, South Wales.

+Career

+Hall is known for both his landscapes and portrait paintings, and his work has been exhibited widely across the UK.

+In 2009 the artist had a sitting in Bath and made a portrait of the last surviving 'Tommy' veteran of WW1, Harry Patch.
+This portrait, titled The Last Tommy, was exhibited at the National Portrait Gallery in London.

+Dan Llywelyn Hall became the 133rd artist to officially paint a portrait of Queen Elizabeth II, titled Icon and commissioned by the Welsh Rugby Union.

 In 2014, Hall's portrait of Prince William was unveiled in the Wales Office by the Secretary of State for Wales, David Jones.

-In 2015, Hall became the first artist-in-residence at the Cannes Film Festival.
-For the 75th anniversary of the Dambusters Raid, he made 133 portraits of all the men who participated in the mission.
-In 2021, Hall completed an exhibition and book Walking with Offa / Cerdded gydag Offa - a collaboration with poets including Gillian Clarke, Menna Elfyn, Owen Sheers and Ifor ap Glyn.
-In 2022, Hall attended the Queen's funeral procession and depicted it in the Queen's Procession in Real Time.
+For the 75th anniversary of the Dambusters Raid in 2018, he made 133 portraits of all the men who participated in the mission.

-Portraits

-In 2009 the artist had a sitting in Bath and made a portrait of the last surviving 'Tommy' veteran of WW1, Harry Patch.

-Dan Llywelyn Hall became the 133rd artist to officially paint a portrait of Queen Elizabeth II, titled Icon.